 Caesars, Prairie Meadows lead sports betting in Iowa

 Caesars and the Altoona casino are changing a formidable partnership.

 Iowa code currently allows its casinos to have three individually branded online sportsbooks partnerships.
 The count increased from two to three for casinos in February.
 The IRGC submitted the rule change to the Legislative Rules Committee to streamline the third sportsbook process for casinos in the fall of 2020.

-The Iowa code calls for an initial $45,000 licensing fee each time a sportsbook wants to operate in the state.
+The Iowa code calls for casinos to pay an initial $45,000 licensing fee the first time their sportsbook begins operations in the state.
 If Iowa’s 19 casinos all chose to carry three distinct sportsbook brands, bettors in Iowa would have 57 options.